 Fairbanks, L, and LM Campbell.
 The nature of the state: Tracing the institutional dynamics of US national aquaculture policy.
 In prep.

 Fairbanks, LW.
 2015.
 The Geographies of Policy: Assembling National Marine Aquaculture Policy in the United States.
 Doctoral dissertation, Duke University: Durham, NC.
-[Full text link]
+[Full text]

-Fairbanks, L.W.
+Fairbanks, LW.
 2010.
 “Rural Entrepreneurship in the Down East and Outer Banks Regions.”
-Prepared as part of the Saltwater Connections Resource Guide for sustainable development in North Carolina’s central coastal communities.
+Report prepared for the Saltwater Connections Resource Guide for sustainable development in North Carolina’s central coastal communities.